 Penalty Fee (for applications received less than two weeks prior to event)

-An excluded organization is defined as a bonafide nonprofit charitable, fraternal or religious organization with tax-exempt status.
-If you supply proof (a Federal tax I. D. number) that the food service facility will be operated by a nonprofit organization, there is no fee.
+If you supply proof of IRS tax exempt status and the food service facility will be operated by a nonprofit organization, there is no fee.

 - [download the Temporary Food Service Facility application] (PDF)